IBM: Products

 Blue Gene was awarded the National Medal of Technology and Innovation in 2009.

 IBM has a large and diverse portfolio of products and services.
 As of 2016, these offerings fall into the categories of cloud computing, artificial intelligence, commerce, data and analytics, Internet of things (IoT), IT infrastructure, mobile, digital workplace and cybersecurity.

 Hardware

 Mainframe computers

-Since 1954, IBM sells mainframe computers, the latest being the IBM z series.
+Since 1954, IBM has sold mainframe computers, the latest being the IBM z series.
 The most recent model, the IBM z17, was released in 2025.

 Microprocessors

 In 1990, IBM released the Power microprocessors, which were designed into many console gaming systems, including Xbox 360, PlayStation 3, and Nintendo's Wii U. IBM Secure Blue is encryption hardware that can be built into microprocessors, and in 2014, the company revealed TrueNorth, a neuromorphic CMOS integrated circuit and announced a $3 billion investment over the following five years to design a neural chip that mimics the human brain, with 10 billion neurons and 100 trillion synapses, but that uses just 1 kilowatt of power.
 In 2016, the company launched all-flash arrays designed for small and midsized companies, which includes software for data compression, provisioning, and snapshots across various systems.